Day Countdown Calculator — Count the Exact Days to Any Date

 How Many Days Between Common Date Pairs?
 (Worked Examples)

-Here are a few worked examples you can verify yourself using the calculator above.
+A few examples to make this concrete.
+You can verify any of these using the calculator above.

 "How many days until the next leap day — February 29, 2028?"